 “No … no, I need to speak in person.
 Please ….”
 She sounded anxious.

-I poured boiling water onto fresh ground coffee, inhaling the feisty aroma.
+I poured boiling water onto freshly ground coffee, inhaling the feisty aroma.
 11.30 p.m.
 Joanne should be here any minute.
 What the hell did she want?
 I couldn’t get my head around it.
 Unless someone had tried it on with her inappropriately.
 Molested her.
 That was the last thing I needed.

 “Darling, are you coming to bed?”